top of page

 CONCLUSION:

-Up until now real action to curb climate change has failed.
+Up until now real action to curb global warming has faltered.
 We are hovering on +1.5C and CO2 emissions continue to rise!
 It's time for shock treatment to drive the changes needed to save the future for our children and beyond.

 Please take the time to digest this information and pass it on.
 With knowledge comes the power to drive change and if our leaders are inclined to continue fighting for and burning fossil fuels then they should not be leaders.